 This is the easy part.

 Load the clothes from the washing machine into the dryer.
 Avoid putting anything really delicate in the dryer such as: laced undergarments, slips, bras, athletic supports, delicate sweaters, etc. Even on the gentle settings a dryer can ruin these items.
-The heat can be so hot in the dryer that the elastic in these garments breaks down.
+The clip on bra's will catch and tangle with other items.
+When it tangles everything becomes a huge, stretched, mess.
+The heat can be hotter than you expect in the dryer.
+Elastic doesn't hold up well in the heat.
+It will quickly break down.
 You can reduce the life of a good bra from 3 years to 6 months just by tossing it in the dryer weekly.
 Delicate's like those mentioned above air dry very quickly, so don't take a chance by putting them into the dryer.

 Most driers have heat settings that range from air to high heat, it depends on what you're drying.
-Jeans, shirts, jackets can all go under High Heat, Tumble Dry.
+Jeans, shirts and jackets can all go under High Heat, Tumble Dry.
 Lace, delicate blouses and such should be set on Low Heat.
 Some dryers have a timed dry as well.
 You set the amount of time you think it will take to dry the clothes.
-For example if the drier iis filled with heavy fsbric items, then forty (40) minutes is a good amount of time to dry clothes.
-If there's just a few blouses then fifteen (15) minutes on medium heat would do fine.
+For example, if the drier is filled with heavy fabric items, then forty (40) minutes is a good amount of time to dry them.
+If there's just a few blouses then fifteen (15) minutes, on medium heat, would do fine.